 A precision of 60% means our model has predicted 60 True Positive(TP) correctly among 100 positive values.

 Recall gives the measure of how accurately our model predicts the True Positive(TP) from the available actual total positive.
-It is the ratio of True Positive(TP) to the total actual positive(TP + FN).
+It is the ratio of the True Positive(TP) to the total actual positive(TP + FN).
 The formula for the recall is

 80 % recall means that our model has predicted 80 True Positive(TP) out of 100 actual positive values.

 We need to know which one(precision or recall) we need to consider for the evaluation of a model.
 Sometimes we need precision more than recall and sometimes we need recall.
 Thus, f1-score combines both precision and recall and takes the harmonic mean.
-The formula for the recall is

-9. Left skewed distribution
+9. Left-skewed distribution

 Left skewed distribution is such a type of distribution where the curve is elongated towards the left.
 In this type of distribution the relationship between mean, median, and mode is mean < median < mode.
 Let’s see how the left-skewed distribution graph looks like

 Example: Mortality on basis of different age groups.
 Generally, the average person lives 70-80 years.
 The number of death of people at a young age is larger.
 There is a very less number of people who have lived more than 100 years.

 10. Right-skewed distribution

 The right-skewed distribution is such a type of distribution where the curve is elongated towards the right side.
 In this type of distribution the relationship between mean, median, and mode is mean > median > mode.
 Let’s see how the right-skewed distribution graph looks like